-Under the residence nil-rate band provisions, direct descendants inherit a home that's left to them which becomes part of their estate.
+Under the RNRB provisions, direct descendants inherit a home that's left to them which becomes part of their estate.
 This could be under the provisions of the deceased's Will, under the rules of intestacy or by some other legal means as a result of the person's death - for example, under a deed of variation.